Motion and Force Planning for Manipulating Heavy Objects by Pivoting: Pivoting

-Suppose an object can reach a goal pose from a start pose using a single pivoting motion.
-This can happen when the start and the goal poses are such that there is a common vertex, say $v$, between the start and goal poses that lie on the support surface (see Fig.~\ref{Fig:SRP}-\subref{Fig:SRP_P}).
-In such situations, when planning in $\mathbb{T}$-space, one should be careful about the interpolation scheme for generating the motion of the object.
-If we use linear interpolation between the end poses in the space of parameters (a popular choice being linear interpolation for position and spherical linear interpolation for orientation using unit quaternion parameterization of orientation), the resulting intermediate poses will not ensure that the contact between the object and the support surface is maintained.
+Two popular choices for interpolation between two given poses $(Q_1,\bm{p}_1)$ and $(Q_2,\bm{p}_2)$ (using unit quaternion parameterization of orientation) are (a) linear interpolation for both orientation and position, i.e., $Q(\tau) = [{Q_1 + (Q_2 - Q_1)\tau}]/{\|Q_1 + (Q_2 - Q_1)\tau\|}$, $ \bm{p}(\tau) = \bm{p}_1 + (\bm{p}_2-\bm{p}_1)\tau $ (Fig.~\ref{Fig:SLERP_Linear}-\subref{Fig:Linear}), and (b) spherical linear interpolation (SLERP) for orientation and linear interpolation for position, i.e., $ Q(\tau) = Q_1 (Q_1^{-1}Q_2)^{\tau} $, $ \bm{p}(\tau) = \bm{p}_1 + (\bm{p}_2-\bm{p}_1)\tau $, $ \tau \in[0,1]$ (Fig.~\ref{Fig:SLERP_Linear}-\subref{Fig:SLERP}).
+If we use these linear interpolations between the end poses in the space of parameters, the object will penetrate the support surface, so the motion plan will not be feasible.
 The motion obtained will also change with the choice of the coordinate frames for the initial and final pose.
 The advantage of using ScLERP is that it is coordinate invariant.
 Furthermore, since the pivoting motions also belongs to a subgroup of $SE(3)$, ScLERP ensures that all the intermediate poses will lie in the same subgroup that contains the initial and goal pose (i.e., all intermediate poses will have the vertex $v$ fixed to the support surface).
-Thus, it is not necessary to explicitly enforce the pivoting constraints for motion planning.
-Lemma $1$ formalizes this discussion.
+Thus, for motion planning, it is not necessary to explicitly enforce the pivoting constraint.
+Lemma~\ref{lemma:FixedPoint} formalizes this discussion.
+Furthermore, ScLERP results in a motion along the shortest path, which in the pivoting scenario leads to a rotation about the axis through the pivot point(s) by the smallest angle.
+Thus, the non-penetration constraint of the object with the ground is also satisfied without explicitly enforcing it.

 \begin{lemma} Let $D_1 = Q_{R1} + \frac{\epsilon}{2} Q_{p1} Q_{R1}$ and $D_2 = Q_{R2} + \frac{\epsilon}{2} Q_{p2} Q_{R2}$ be two unit dual quaternions representing two poses of a rigid body.
 If a point $\boldsymbol{v} \in \mathbb{R}^3$ in the rigid body has the same position in both poses, the position of this point remains the same in all the poses provided by the ScLERP $D(\tau) = D_1 (D_1^{-1}D_2)^{\tau}$ where $ \tau \in[0,1]$. \end{lemma} \begin{proof} Let $Q_v = (0,\boldsymbol{v}) \in \mathbb{H}$ be a pure quaternion representing the point $\boldsymbol{v}$.
 Since the point $\boldsymbol{v}$ has the same position in both poses $D_1$ and $D_2$, therefore